itech001/ph/README.md

 ## Features

-- **5 pages of content.** Ph stores five pages of the latest Product Hunt content.
-One page is equal to three days of products, meaning you can browse as far back as fifteen days ago.
+- **9 days of products.** Ph stores five pages (9 days) of the latest Product Hunt content.
+Most people will never need to look back that far.

 - **Inline product viewer.** Ph allows you to view product websites within the app using iframes, meaning no mobile tab clutter.